httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 * Community feedback
 * If the value is sufficiently well-defined
-* If the value is generic; vendor-specific, application-specific and deployment-specific values are discouraged
+* Generic types are preferred over vendor-specific, application-specific or deployment-specific values.
+If a generic value cannot be agreed upon in the community, the types's name should be correspondingly specific (e.g., with a prefix that identifies the vendor, application or deployment).

 Registration requests should use the following template: